Apozzi/game-of-alice/README.md

 # Rules

-1.Your character must move the quantity of squares defined by the adjancent number.
+1. Your character must move the quantity of squares defined by the adjancent number.
 The first rule can  be summarized by this simple image.
 ![Rule 1](https://adeveloper-image-host.s3.us-east-2.amazonaws.com/alice_game_rules_1.png)